 Prior to joining the Council, Determan provided private PR consulting services across multiple industries and held senior positions with the Girl Scouts of Southern Alabama.
 In these roles, Determan won regional and national awards for publications and marketing campaigns.

-Determan has bachelor’s degrees in Journalism and German from Samford University in Birmingham, AL. Determan is an active member of Rotary International and led a vocational exchange team to Portugal in 2012.
+Determan has bachelor’s degrees in Journalism and German from Samford University in Birmingham, AL. Determan serves on the IPAA/Energy Workforce Education Advisory Board and Hart Energy’s D&I Advisory Committee.
+She is a member of Rotary International and led a vocational exchange team to Portugal in 2012.

 TIM TARPLEY – SVP Government Affairs & Counsel